a-r-d/FlexWizard/README.md

 your step, and in your update function look there to get your data.

+## Things you should not do:

+Don't override _partAdded()_ without calling super.partAdded() or else you will lose the autovalidation logic added in Step.as- if you don't want to hassle with this, just go ahead and add a _FlexEvent.CREATION_COMPLETE_ listener to the Step in the constructor and put your code there.

 ## Build your wizard with MXML

 You can make your wizard using MXML but you still have to create your _Steps_ to add to the wizard instance.

 ![Image](https://raw.github.com/a-r-d/FlexWizard/master/screenshots/wizard_mxml_1.png)

+## Non linear step flow:

+This wizard is very simple and designed specifically for non-branching linear flow.
+However,to accomidate repetitive actions such as repeatedly adding things to a list, and to deal with optional branches you can add steps within steps.
+By setting sub-steps into the _stepSequence_ array of the parent step you can create branches.

+### A brief step by step:

+ + 1) Create a step you want to branch off of another step.
+ + 2) Create a button on the parent that throws StepFlowEvent.STEP_SUBSEQ_LOOP_START and
+        set _this_ as the initial step.
+ + 3) Listen for StepFlowEvent.STEP_LOOP_CONTINUE to get the data from the child step.

+The next/prev buttons will skip over these sub sequence steps, and you will only be able to reach them with a StepFlowEvent.

+If you fire StepFlowEvent.STEP_SUBSEQ_LOOP_START then you will return to the original parent event.
+If you fire StepFlowEvent.STEP_SUBSEQ_ONCE_START you will be able to go on the next step in the list.

 ## Problems / Features